-Pour waste oil into an empty drum for collection Sewers are for sewage Put all other waste in its proper place Waste oil collection In the past, food outlets were often paid for their waste oil, which could then be used as a high energy diet for livestock.
+Sewers are for sewage Put all other waste in its proper place Waste oil collection In the past, food outlets were often paid for their waste oil, which could then be used as a high energy diet for livestock.
 However, due to a change in legislation, this route is now closed and the oil has to be collected commercially for disposal or recycling.
 The Northern Ireland Environment Agency (NIEA) licenses waste oil collectors and they can provide a list of those operating in your area.
 You must ensure your waste contractor is a NIEA licensed waste carrier and that they give you a copy of the waste transfer note.
 You should also check that the waste is being taken to a licensed waste management site.
 Waste transfer notes should be kept for two years and made available for inspection under Section 34 of the Environmental Protection Act 1990.
 These simple steps will not only help reduce blockages, but will also eliminate costs, negative publicity and prosecution that flooding would bring to your business.
 They could even reduce water usage, helping to preserve supplies and lower your bills.

 Fat beginning to block a sewer

-Stop and think

-Not down the sink
+Stop & Think Not down the sink

 Checklist for managing fat, oil and grease in your kitchen.

-DOs

-Do wipe and scrape plates, pans and utensils before washing (and put the waste into the bin).
-DON'T
+Do wipe and scrape plates, pans and utensils before washing and dispose into the appropriate waste bin.
+Do not